Food Storage Tips You Need

 It’s one of the most affordable, light-weight, and compact ways to purchase food for our storage or everyday cooking.
 We need to be aware of the dehydrated process, it generally takes longer to cook because it has to be rehydrated.
 You can’t “snack” on it right out of the can.
 It’s too hard.
 These foods are fine for soups, stews, etc.

 We need to remember that typically dehydrated food doesn’t last as long as freeze-dried when stored on your shelves.
 It usually has a shelf life of 5-8 years.
 They usually have an OPEN shelf life of 6 months to 1 year.

 Dehydrated food is a lot cheaper.
 It’s ready to stir into a pot of soup or chili.
 No need to chop, slice, or cut into pieces.

 Shorter shelf-life and you can’t eat the food right out of the can.
 It must be cooked, and therefore uses more fuel to prepare a meal.

 Food Storage For Long-Term

-I personally don’t buy ready-made meals because I can cook from scratch with all my freeze-dried and dehydrated foods I buy.
+I personally don’t buy ready-made meals because I can cook from scratch with all the freeze-dried and dehydrated foods I buy.
 You don’t need a special cookbook with food storage.
 ANY cookbook will work, I promise.
 Please don’t be afraid of those #10 cans.
 They are food in a preserved state.
 Just rehydrate them and they are close to fresh.
 Not exactly, but very close, let’s be real here.

 If you have a casserole that needs green beans, you use your #10 can with green beans.
 Easy peasy.
 If your recipe calls for grated cheese, grab a #10 can of grated cheese and add tepid or cool water to rehydrate it.
 Warm water will cook it, I know because I did that ONCE.
-It was a learning curve.
+It was a learning experience.

 - Instant Milk